 But the smoker’s Now Me?
 It says “NO: keep smoking.”
 It’s not wrong.
 Now Me is addicted to nicotine.
 Quitting will suck.
 Who would choose such a thing?
 Not an easy voice to reason with.

+The Bento helps us understand the internal battles we all struggle with.
 The Bento might not always resolve the issue.
 But it will create a more nuanced understanding of what's actually going on.
-The Bento helps us understand some internal battles many of us struggle with.
-Some examples:
+Here are some common examples:

 Type: Short-termism Description: Something makes sense now but not over the long term Response: Use the Bento to confront the long term implications.
 How does this decision look an hour from now?
 A year from now?
 The Bento creates a muscle memory for the long-term.